password123456/setup-selenium-with-chrome-driver-on-ubuntu_debian/README.md

 python3 test.py
 ```

-## C. The reason for the different ways of loading chromedriver is as follows, for example, what are the differences between (1) and (2)?
+### 3. The reason for the different ways of loading ChromeDriver is as follows, for example, what are the differences between (1) and (2)?
 ```
 (1)
 from selenium import webdriver